Historic Sites In Nebraska. More Than Just Parks has 5 incredible must-see sites for you to visit.

 5. Scotts Bluff National Monument

-We begin our countdown of the Top 5 Historic Sites In Nebraska at #5 with Scotts Bluff National Monument.
+We’re on to the Top 5 Historic Sites In Nebraska.
+At #5 is Scotts Bluff National Monument.

 Visitors can walk in the footsteps of pioneers on remnants of the Oregon Trail, drive to the top of the bluff via the Summit Road and stand in awe at the sight of the bluffs raising from the prairie.